fuglaro/filet-wm/README.md

   * Columns will collapse of they no longer contain a window.
   * Vertical monitors follow a similar tiling layout but flipped with rows instead of columns.
   * -code- fx,fy,fw,fh just becomes "intended" size.
-* Invert free to tile then remove line that sets it on manage?
 * Remember raised across workspaces.
 * Alt.shift + Tab behaviour comes back as Win.shift + Backspace, and existing shortcut stack lifts through same layer.
 * Incorporate basic power off command so all keyboard shortcuts don't need recreating for one plus, just the ones edited.